vsouza/awesome-ios/README.md

   * [libextobjc](https://github.com/jspahrsummers/libextobjc) - A Cocoa library to extend the Objective-C programming language.
   * [VersionTrackerSwift](https://github.com/tbaranes/VersionTrackerSwift) - Track which versions of your app a user has previously installed. :large_orange_diamond:
   * [DeviceGuru](https://github.com/InderKumarRathore/DeviceGuru/) - DeviceGuru is a simple lib (Swift) to know the exact type of the device, e.g. iPhone 6 or iPhone 6s. :large_orange_diamond:
-  * [swift-algorithm-club](https://github.com/hollance/swift-algorithm-club) - Some well known CS algorithms & data structures in Swift with explanations. :large_orange_diamond:
+  * [swift-algorithm-club](https://github.com/raywenderlich/swift-algorithm-club) - Algorithms and data structures in Swift, with explanations! :large_orange_diamond:
   * [AEAppVersion](https://github.com/tadija/AEAppVersion) - Simple and Lightweight iOS App Version Tracking written in Swift :large_orange_diamond:
   * [BlocksKit](https://github.com/zwaldowski/BlocksKit) - The Objective-C block utilities you always wish you had.
   * [SwiftyUtils](https://github.com/tbaranes/swiftyutils) - All the reusable code that we need in each project. :large_orange_diamond:[e]